Grant, Iowa

-Grant is a city in Montgomery County, Iowa, United States.
+Grant is a city in Douglas Township, Montgomery County, Iowa, United States.
 The population was 86 at the time of the 2020 census.

 History

 Grant is named for Ulysses S. Grant, 18th President of the United States.
 Its commercial district, which was developed from 1871 to 1952, was listed on the National Register of Historic Places in 2002.

+Grant was incorporated as a city on February 27, 1912.